 Now, I should also mention that I conducted research as best I could but didn’t uncover details that could have been useful to our planning and preparation.
 Many of my Google searches landed me on pages referencing climbing Mont Blanc in a technical sense, not hiking or trekking.

 Still, I realized that there was likely more to know.
-I anticipated that there would be surprises in our trip.
-But I didn't know the the precise types of problems I would encounter.
+I anticipated that there would be surprises on our trip.
+But I didn’t know the precise types of problems I would encounter.
 I just knew that there is nothing like firsthand experience for true understanding.

 True to my expectations, the first few days of our 100-mile hike were difficult as we became accustomed to the trail.
-This process was made more challenging by an problem with the booking of one of the first of our overnight stays (entrusted to an outfitter) in which we were assigned to a bunkbed in a mixed-gender dormitory instead of the promised hotel room.
+This process was made more challenging by a problem with the booking of one of the first of our overnight stays (entrusted to an outfitter) in which we were assigned to a bunk bed in a mixed-gender dormitory instead of the promised hotel room.

 However, there were many pleasant surprises.
 These included:

-- Ready availability of drinking water at nearly every hotel, village, and stop along the way
+- The ready availability of drinking water at nearly every hotel, village, and stop along the way

 - Outdoor picnicking and dining with magnificent views